salesforcecli/plugin-packaging/messages/bundle_version_create_list.md

 # flags.status.summary

-Filter the list by the status of the package bundle version create request.
+Filter the list by the status of the bundle version creation request.
 Valid values are Queued, Success, or Error.

 # flags.show-conversions-only.summary

-Filter the list output to display only converted package bundle version.
+Filter the list to display only converted package bundle versions.

 # flags.verbose.summary

-Displays additional information at a slight performance cost, such as the version name and number for each package version create request.
+Display additional information at a slight performance cost.
+Additional information includes the version name and number for each package bundle version creation request.

 # flags.created-last-days.summary